modir/laminas-book/docs/bootstrap.md

 source code without changing its functionality.
 The minified Bootstrap file is called *bootstrap.min.css*.

+!!! note
-> It is generally recommended to use the minified file, especially in
-> production environment, because it reduces the page load time.
-However,
-> if you plan to dig into Bootstrap code to understand how it works, you better
-> use the usual (non-minified) file, or even download the original source files
-> (not concatenated ones).
+    It is generally recommended to use the minified file, especially in production environment, because it reduces the page load time.
+However, if you plan to dig into Bootstrap code to understand how it works, you better use the usual (non-minified) file, or even download the original source files (not concatenated ones).

 Let's look in more details at the files stored inside the *APP_DIR/public* directory and its subdirectories (figure C.1).